IRS to automatically process refunds on unemployment payments

 Extensions “cannot become a pattern,” Rettig said.
 The delay for individuals is an “accommodation for the most vulnerable.”

 The later due date will give the IRS time to catch up, as the number of returns and refunds processed so far this spring is lower than compared with prior years, according to agency data.
-The IRS had received about 66 million refunds as of March 12, a 13% decline from 2020.
+The IRS had received about 66 million returns as of March 12, a 13% decline from 2020.
 The agency has issued about 16.7 million fewer refunds, a 28% drop.
 Because the tax season started about two weeks later than usual, a lag is to be expected, the IRS said.

 Some taxpayers are also discovering that fraudsters have made unemployment claims using stolen identities.
 Rettig said that individuals in that situation should inform their state about the problem and the IRS would reconcile the income data with the states.